 Even if I don’t ever land the part of stepmom, I know from experience that aunt is one of the best, if more underrated, jobs on the planet.

 Sometimes I put my hand down on the soft, rounded pooch belly that has always been part of my body, no matter how much weight I gain or lose.
 It makes me wonder if it’s my body expressing the grief of a child that will not grow there.

 I say all that by way of apology and explanation to you, my unborn children.
 I still can’t decide if I made the choice intentionally or unintentionally.
 I never felt I could do it on my own.
-I certainly get lost in thought about climate change, political turmoil, all you would face in the world that our previous generations would be leaving to you.
+I certainly get lost down rabbit holes about climate change, political turmoil, all you would face if I’d brought you into the world.
+The chaos previous generations would be leaving to you.

 Truth be told, I have a far deeper sadness because I have not found my lifelong dance partner than that you are not here…